hak5/keycroc-payloads/payloads/library/prank/MULTI_HID_cookie-monster/readme.md

 start_monster

 ## :book: Description
 Recreates the 1969 program from Brown University.
-This version types messages asking for a cookie. until the user type `cookie`.
+This version types messages asking for a cookie.
+Until the user type `cookie`.

 ## :placard: Change Log
 | Version | Changes                       |